 The Department of Homeland Security's Office of University Programs builds a diverse, highly capable, technical workforce for the homeland security enterprise through the Minority Serving Institutions (MSI) Program.

 The DHS Scientific Leadership Awards supports the development of homeland security science and engineering teaching initiatives, curriculum development, and scholarships within MSI communities, which include Historically Black Colleges and Universities, Hispanic Serving Institutions, and Tribal Colleges and Universities.
-Each Scientific Leadership Award recipient is required to partner with a DHS S&T COE.
+Each Scientific Leadership Award recipient is required to partner with a DHS S&T Center of Excellence.

-The DHS Summer Research Team Program engages early career faculty, undergraduate and graduate students in research at the DHS S&T COEs, providing opportunities to enhance the scientific leadership at MSIs in DHS-relevant research areas.
-Read the 2013 Annual Report.
+The DHS Summer Research Team Program engages early career faculty, undergraduate and graduate students in research at the DHS S&T Centers of Excellence, providing opportunities to better understand the mission and research needs of DHS and make advances in DHS research areas.

-Each DHS COE is composed of a network of partners, including MSIs.
-The MSI Faculty Exchange Program provides opportunities for faculty from MSI partners to reside at a COE lead institution for up to eight months and collaborate on cutting edge research.
+Each DHS Center of Excellence is composed of a network of partners, including MSIs.
+The MSI Faculty Exchange Program provides opportunities for faculty from MSI partners to reside at a Center of Excellence lead institution for up to eight months and collaborate on cutting edge research.